Robert R. McCormick

 Robert Rutherford "Colonel" McCormick (July 30, 1880 – April 1, 1955) was an American publisher, lawyer, and businessman.
 A member of the McCormick family of Chicago, McCormick became a lawyer, Republican Chicago alderman, distinguished U.S. Army officer in World War I, and eventually owner and publisher of the Chicago Tribune newspaper.
 A leading Republican, McCormick opposed the New Deal and later opposed American entry into World War II.
 His legacy includes what is now the McCormick Foundation philanthropic organization.

 Early life and international education

 McCormick was born July 30, 1880, in Chicago to Robert Sanderson McCormick (1849–1919) and his wife, Katherine Van Etta Medill McCormick (1853–1932).
-Family members quickly nicknamed him "Bertie" because so many relatives shared the name, including his late paternal great-grandfather Robert McCormick.
+Family members quickly nicknamed him "Bertie" because so many relatives shared the name, including his late patrilineal great-grandfather Robert McCormick.
 His maternal grandfather was Tribune editor and former Chicago mayor Joseph Medill, on whose estate McCormick would live for much of his adult life.

 On his father's side, his great-uncle was inventor and businessman Cyrus McCormick.
-His elder brother Joseph Medill McCormick (known as "Medill McCormick") was slated to take over the family newspaper business, but was more interested in running for political office, and became a member of the United States House of Representatives (1917–1919) and then the U.S. Senate before losing his bid for a second term and ending his life by suicide in Washington, D.C. in 1925.
+His elder brother Joseph Medill McCormick (known by his middle name) was slated to take over the family newspaper business, but was more interested in running for political office, and became a member of the United States House of Representatives (1917–1919) and then the U.S. Senate before losing his bid for a second term and committing suicide in Washington, D.C. in 1925.
 Meanwhile, from 1889 through 1893, Bertie lived a lonely childhood with his parents in London.
 His father Robert Sanderson McCormick was Second Secretary of the American Legation in London, serving from 1889 to 1892 under Robert Todd Lincoln.
 Later, his father served as his nation's ambassador to Austria-Hungary (1901–1902) and Imperial Russia (1902–1905), and replaced Horace Porter as ambassador to France in 1905.

 While in London, Bertie attended Ludgrove School.
 Sent back to the United States, Bertie attended Groton School, as had his brother.
 In 1899, the year of his maternal grandfather Joseph Medill's death, McCormick matriculated at Yale College, where he was elected to the prestigious secret society Scroll and Key and graduated in 1903 (three years after his brother).
 Robert McCormick then attended the Northwestern University School of Law and after graduation became a clerk in a Chicago law firm.